brandonfancher/charlotte-lightrail/README.md

 # Charlotte Light Rail

 ## Branches
-* `production`: Production branch, tagged with version numbers.
-* `master`: The source of current dev truth.
-Staging.
+* `master`: The production branch, tagged by release.
 * `development`: When you fork this project, you should branch off of this branch and work your magic.
 (Then send us a PR)
 * `android`: Working React Native project on Android!
 Running, but still some work to do.
 You may want to work off this one as well.
 * `v1.0`: First production version on iOS.